mwambajoakim/alx-low_level_programming/README.md

 ## 0x05-pointers_arrays_strings
 An introduction to pointers, arrays and strings.
 I used the concepts previously worked on such as loops and conditionals.

+## 0x06-pointers_arrays_strings
+A deeper dive into how pointers are used in C. Includes to arrays and strings and how they are used to access and manipulate data just like pointers.